-3.5.2.3.5 Superfluous metal.
-Unless otherwise specified, small particles of metal such as residual copper or subsequent plating after etching, which remain affixed to areas that are intended to be free of conductive material, shall be acceptable providing the following conditions are met:

-- a.
-The superfluous metal is no closer than 6.4 mm (.25 inch) to any conductor. - b.
-The superfluous metal is smaller than 0.13 mm (.005 inch) at its greatest diameter.
+- 3.5.2.3.6 Superfluous metal.
+Unless otherwise specified, small particles of metal such as extraneous copper or subsequent plating after etching, which remain affixed to areas that are intended to be free of conductive material, shall be acceptable providing the following conditions are met: - a.
+The superfluous metal is no closer than 6.4 mm (.25 inch) to any conductor.